johngantner/ceg2350/Lab07/Lab07.md

     - How to remove: I went to the VM's settings, then went to storage, the under Controller: SATA I found the ISO.
 Then I right clicked it and selected remove attachment then clicked OK.
     - How to verify: When booting up the VM boots directly into Ubuntu.
 5. Guest Additions:
-    - How to insert Guest Additions: Turn on your VM, go to devices menu and then click "Insert Guest Additions CD Image".
+    - How to insert Guest Additions: Turn on your VM, then at the very top there is a option labeled devices.
+Once ther click "Insert Guest Additions CD Image".
-    - How to run the Guest Additions installer for your Guest Operating System: I cd into the directory where the Guest Additions CD is mounted and then I ran: sudo ./VBoxLinuxAdditions.run.
+    - How to run the Guest Additions installer for your Guest Operating System: I used the cd command to go into the directory where the Guest Additions CD is mounted and then I ran: sudo ./VBoxLinuxAdditions.run.
 After that I rebooted the VM.
     - How to change resolution of the VM: In your VM right click on the desktop and then click on display settings.
 Here you can change your VM's resolution.
 6. VM Control:
     - Turning on the VM: To turn on the VM, select the VM and click start.